acaranta/docker-backuper/README.md

 docker-volume-backup
 ====================

-a python script to backup/restore the docker data containers / volumes.
+a python script to backup/restore the docker containers / volumes.

 this script is particularly suitable for volume only contianers thought it should work with any container that has volumes.